ubuntu/yaru/README.md

 sudo ninja install
 ```

-Log now into the Ubuntu CommuniTheme session.
+Log now into the Ubuntu Communitheme session.

 You can do any modification in `<project_dir>/communitheme`.
 Now, after any modifications you want to test, being in the `build` directory: